Introduction

 The spin indices of the quadratic fermionic terms H0_uu, H0_dd, H0_ud indicate the spin component of the electrons.
 If provided as a matrix, HU denotes density-density interaction terms.
 If HU is provided as a tensor, more complex four index interaction terms can be specified.
 The matrix Jz specifies interactions, Jp specifies interactions, and Jc specifies interactions.

-The quadratic Hamiltonian matrices H0_uu, H0_dd, H0_ud have to follow the convention The matrices H0_uu, H0_dd, H0_ud have to be provided for three different spin direction combinations , i.e. , and .
+The matrices H0_uu, H0_dd, H0_ud have to be provided for three different combinations of the spin directions , i.e. , and .

-If provided as a matrix, a HU has to conform to and if provided as a tensor as
+If provided as a matrix (2-tensor), HU has to conform to

 Using the Hamiltonian_Matrices instance, one can instantiate a Transformable_Matrices object that satisfies the Supports_SW_Transformation protocol via